Real-World Applications of PETs

 Internet of Things (IoT)

 With the proliferation of IoT devices, PETs are crucial for securing the vast amounts of data they collect.
 This includes encrypting data transmitted from smart home devices, wearables, and industrial sensors.
-The impact of 5G on IoT further underscores the need for robust privacy measures as data volumes and speeds increase.
+The growing connectivity and data volumes in IoT systems further underscore the need for robust privacy measures as devices become increasingly interconnected.

 Innovation Driven by Privacy Needs